saf-dmitry/mdviewer/README.md

             echo "Unknown format: $MDVIEWER_EXT" >&2 ;;
     esac

-make in executable and point the Markdown processor setting to it:
+make in executable and point the processor setting to it:

     processor_path: mdviewer-proc.sh
     processor_args: ''